 Sometimes that's true.
 But most of the time?
 It's a broker who didn't bother checking.
 Or worse, a broker who checked and knows you'd qualify for something cheaper — but cheaper for you means less commission for them.

 Working capital through a marketplace approves business owners with credit scores as low as 550.
 Revenue-based financing works for businesses with just 6 months of operating history.
+For smaller needs, a business line of credit can cover expenses under $10K at a fraction of MCA cost.
 These products exist specifically for the profiles MCA brokers claim can't get approved anywhere else.

 When an MCA Actually Makes Sense